KipzonderKop101/EasyModMail/README.md

 # EasyModMail
-An easy to use modmail plugin for Discord written in JavaScript.
+An easy to use modmail plugin (bot) for Discord written in JavaScript.

 **WORK IN PROGESS**